AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ~~~~~~~

 The method `testSmallExample` tests that the code snippet we previously gave returns the value `1`.
-The test can be run by clicking on the gray circle located next to the method name (Figure @fig:testingPerceptron01).
+The test can be run by clicking on the gray circle located next to the method name.
+The gray circle turns green to indicate the test passes (Figure @fig:testingPerceptron01).

 ![Testing the perceptron.](02-Perceptron/figures/testingPerceptron01.png){#fig:testingPerceptron01}

-The green bullet next to the method name indicates that the test is passing (_i.e.,_ no assertion failed and no error was raised).
+A green test means that no assertion failed and no error was raised during the test execution.
 The method `testSmallExample` sends the message `assert:equals:` which tests whether the first argument equals the second argument.

 *EXERCISE:* So far, we have only shallowly tested our perceptron.
 We can improve our tests in two ways:

-- Augment `testSmallExample` by feeding our perceptron `p` with different values (_e.g.,_ `-2` and `2` gives `0` as result)
+- Expand `testSmallExample` by feeding our perceptron `p` with different values (_e.g.,_ `-2` and `2` gives `0` as result)
 - Test our perceptron with different weights and biases

 In general, it is a very good practice to write a thorough suite of tests, even for a small component such as our `Neuron` class.